teuk/mediabot_v3/plugins/short-content-v3/README.md

 Use an endpoint you operate or explicitly trust.
 Reset the channel policy and disable/unload the package to roll back immediately.

+MB781 retains this package as enabled/on only on development `#test`, using the trusted GitHub repository endpoint through the shared HTTP facade.
+Observe remains silent and repository-write-free; on produces one bounded scalar and one namespaced repository revision.
+The exact posture survives restart while source remains default-off and production remains untouched.